ashgupta1971/DualBootLinuxMint/index.md

 ### Create New Partitions on Storage Device

-Create the following partitions on the storage device using 'parted' (use a partition type of "7" for NTFS partitions):
+Create the following partitions on the storage device using 'parted', again from a Linux Mint live environment (use a partition type of "7" for NTFS partitions):

 1. a 100 GiB *Windows 10* primary partition formatted as *NTFS*
 1. a 450 GiB *Linux Mint* unformatted, logical partition